 BOSTON — A Massachusetts federal magistrate judge on Nov 8 denied an insurer’s motion to compel production of documents from reinsurers over allocation and billing of a 2009 settlement with an insured because “the relevance of the materials sought is too speculative” (Certain London Market Company Reinsurers v.
 Lamorak Insurance Co., No. 18-10534, D. Mass.).

-SAN JUAN, Puerto Rico — An insolvent insurer’s stock owner, its president and vice president sued the Puerto Rico insurance commissioner and others on July 11 in a federal court in Puerto Rico, alleging that defendants engaged in a civil conspiracy to deprive them of their constitutional rights (Victor J. Salgado and Associates Inc., et al. v.
-Javier Rivera-Rios, et al., No. 19-01663, D. Puerto Rico).
+SAN JUAN, Puerto Rico — A federal judge in Puerto Rico in a Nov.
+6 docket entry denied, without explanation, a request by the Puerto Rico insurance commissioner and deputy commissioners to reconsider an order certifying their appeal as “frivolous” in a lawsuit alleging civil conspiracy to deprive constitutional rights to an insolvent insurer’s owners (Victor J. Salgado and Associates Inc., et al. v.
+Javier Rivera-Rios, et al., No. 19-1663, D. Puerto Rico).